bugs33/Mit-App-Inventor-Browser/README.md

   - Uninstalling and reinstalling the companion
 - My Companion launched but the browser doesn't load.
 Try:
   - Waiting 10-20 more seconds, chromebooks can be quite slow at this step
+  - Quitting the companion and trying `Connect > Chromebook` again
+- My Companion keeps crashing randomly.
+Try:
-  - Quitting the companion and trying `Connect > Chromebook` again.
+  - Quitting the companion and trying `Connect > Chromebook` again
+  - Closing out of tabs and applications.
+Chromebooks lack power and for some reason prioritize other things over the companion; this can result in crashes and/or overall slowness
+  - Restarting/Powerwashing your Chromebook
+  - Filling out a bug report under the Issues tab along with **specific instructions on how to replicate the crash.**

- **If you find a bug or would like to suggest a feature, go to the Issues tab.**
+ **If you find a bug or would like to suggest a feature, go to the Issues tab.
+Please be specific about how an issue occured or what a feature should do.**

+ ### Features Currently in Development
+ #### Checked if in beta

+ - [X] Add more search engine options
+ - [ ] Options for changing the network or adding a proxy
+ - [ ] Dedicated New Tab rather than opening search engine
+ - [ ] Bookmarks
+ - [ ] Recover closed tab
+ - [ ] Settings saved after closing and re-opening
+ - [ ] Color themes

  # Credits
  Thanks to Sunny Gupta for his `CustomWebView` extension that makes certain features in this browser possible.